rapid7/insightconnect-plugins/wordpress/help.md

 # Version History

+* 1.0.2 - Add missing title values for actions in plugin.spec.yaml
 * 1.0.1 - New spec and help.md format for the Hub
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode
 * 0.1.1 - SSL bug fix in SDK